logue/vuetify-swatches/README.md

 Unlike the original version, it provides a UI based on Vuetify, such as ripple effects and dark mode.

 This library is positioned as a complement to Vuetify and provides a minimal UI.
-Use the[Menu Component](https://vuetifyjs.com/components/menus/) if you want to display a pop-up menu, and the [Card component](https://vuetifyjs.com/components/cards/) if you want to display a palette.
+Use the [Menu Component](https://vuetifyjs.com/components/menus/) if you want to display a pop-up menu, and the [Card component](https://vuetifyjs.com/components/cards/) if you want to display a palette.

+For Vuetify3, please use the [next branch](https://github.com/logue/vuetify-swatches/tree/next).

 ## Usage